 The Project Area is defined as the area within which improvements are proposed, including where permanent modifications to adjacent parcels may occur and where potential temporary impacts from construction activities could result.
-As Project design information advanced, some changes required expansion of the Project Area presented in the REA and FONSI, and in one location the Project Area was reduced (Figure 2).
+As Project design information advanced, some changes required expansion of the Project Area presented in the REA and FONSI.
 In total, approximately 8.7 acres would be added to the Project Area.
 The changes are as follows, with letter references to the areas shown in Figure 2:

-- A: Utility conflicts with Light Rail Transit (LRT) along NE Holladay Street between N Interstate Avenue and NE Martin Luther King Jr. Boulevard required expanding the Project Area by 1.9 acres to include additional overhead utility relocations (label A in Figure 2). - B: An existing parking (known as Aegean Lot) south of N Interstate Avenue and the Broadway Bridge may be used for contractor staging during construction and is added to the Project Area (label B, Figure 2).
+- A: Utility conflicts with Light Rail Transit (LRT) along NE Holladay Street between N Interstate Avenue and NE Martin Luther King Jr. Boulevard required expanding the Project Area by 1.9 acres to include additional overhead utility relocations (label A in Figure 2). - B: An existing parking lot (known as Aegean Lot) south of N Interstate Avenue and the Broadway Bridge may be used for contractor staging during construction and is added to the Project Area (label B, Figure 2).
 ODOT identified this 4.3-acre construction staging area for contractor use based on its location, size, and suitability recognizing that, because of the urban setting and high-density land development in the construction area, it would be difficult for a construction contractor to find the space needed near or next to the project work areas for equipment staging, material storage, and the required co-location space for the contractor/construction personnel.
 This location meets all of the Project requirements: large level open space, proximity to the project work areas, and access for staging/storage of materials and equipment.
-Any materials stored in the area and site runoff would be subject to the same regulations as required throughout the project site. - C: The southern end of the Project Area is expanded by 2.4 acres to include the portion of I-5 south of the Burnside Bridge proposed for a retrofit of the existing bridge rail, restriping the existing freeway, and installation of new guide signs (label C, Figure 2). - D: At the northernmost end of the Project Area, a 1.1acre area of ODOT right of way along the I-5 shoulders is now included in the Project Area for fiber optic conduit (label D, Figure 2). - E: In one location, the Project Area was reduced by 1.0 acre.
-A parking lot west of the intersection of NE Clackamas Street and NE 2nd Avenue is no longer needed for the Project due to the removal of the Clackamas Bicycle and Pedestrian Crossing (label E, Figure 2).
+Any materials stored in the area and site runoff would be subject to the same regulations as required throughout the project site. - C: The southern end of the Project Area is expanded by 2.4 acres to include the portion of I-5 south of the Burnside Bridge proposed for a retrofit of the existing bridge rail, restriping the existing freeway, and installation of new guide signs (label C, Figure 2). - D: At the northernmost end of the Project Area, a 1.1-acre area of ODOT right of way along the I-5 shoulders is now included in the Project Area for fiber optic conduit (label D, Figure 2).